The Finest Cast In Scotland

 The Cathedral Stream On Dunkeld House

 The beautiful Cathedral Stream pool to my eye looks like the big man upstairs has transplanted a large chunk of the glorious River Dee riverbed right in at the foot of his Dunkeld home's garden!
-The visuals you'll see of the beautiful sub surface riverbed terrain is so breathtakingly apparent when you're standing in the stern of the traditional Tay 'coble' boat while presenting your salmon fly across the 2 main salmon lies that are present there.
+The amazing visuals of the beautiful sub surface riverbed terrain will capture your imagination and are so breathtakingly apparent when you're standing in the stern of the traditional Tay 'coble' boat while presenting your salmon fly to the 2 main salmon lies that are located in the Cathedral Stream pool.

 The Cathedral Stream Pool Salmon Lies

 These two main salmon lies that create the magic of this fantastic fly fishing pool are caused by two riverbed depressions that are simply known as the top & bottom pots.
 A carefully placed anchor by your boatman as he ropes you down the pool will allow even a novice Speycaster to make sure their fly swim is optimised.
 This is the only approach to this wonderful pool as riverbank fishing isn't possible on this special pool of the Dunkeld House salmon beat.

 I think another part of the reason this fantastic salmon pool does so well is because it's often not fished to death like so many popular Tay salmon pools as it's dependent on a boat booking to access it.
 Sure this is a perfect trap for running Tay salmon where a travelling 'sea-licer' can show up at any moment but when there's resident salmon lying in here the less they see will always make them more responsive!